October 10th 2017

 Want to know how to exercise on the 5:2 but scared of keeling over?
 Don't be.
 It's simple, safe and supremely beneficial

 With two days of fasting alongside a general healthy eating plan on the original 5:2 diet, the prospect of having to introduce an exercise plan sounds simply terrifying and quite frankly, exhausting.
 The very thought sent frantic questions buzzing around GTG HQ - how much exercise should we do?
-Is it okay to exercise on a fast day?
-Will we collapse?!
+Is it OK to exercise on a fast day?
+Will we collapse?

-However, with the release of The Fast Beach Diet Book (£7.99, Amazon), the newest publication written by Mimi Spencer, exercise has been added as a key factor in greatly speeding up the weight-loss process and improving overall fitness, strength and health.
-So, freakout behind us, we’ve figured everything out - you can exercise on the 5:2, it is safe, it will benefit you more in the long-run and no you won’t die.
-Although If that’s not quite convincing enough for you here’s our breakdown of what, when, how and why on 5:2 and exercise.
+The The Fast Beach Diet Book (£7.99, Amazon) written by 5:2 co-author Mimi Spencer adds exercise alonside 5:2 recipes as a key factor in greatly speeding up the weight-loss process and improving overall fitness, strength and health.
+It's safe and will benefit you more in the long-run.
+Although if that’s not quite convincing enough for you, here’s our breakdown of what, when, how and why on 5:2 and exercise.

 Can I exercise on a fast day?

-Yes - contrary to what many people think, research has shown that fasting has absolutely no negative effects on the ability of a person to perform short-term, high-intensity workouts or longer-duration, moderate-intensity exercise - that’s right, you won’t keel over!
-In fact Mimi argues that training on a fast day can lead to “better metabolic adaptations”, which means enhanced performance over time and also means your body is forced to burn up fat stores rather than use energy recently consumed from food.
-However, if you’re not used to doing much exercise, start slowly and listen to your body - don’t overdo it on a totally empty tummy.
-As with any diet or exercise regime people's bodies react differently and the most important thing is to stay safe and healthy.
+Yes - research has shown that fasting has absolutely no negative effects on the ability of a person to perform short-term, high-intensity workouts or longer-duration, moderate-intensity exercise.
+In fact, Mimi argues that training on a fast day can lead to “better metabolic adaptations”, which means enhanced performance over time and also means your body is forced to burn up fat stores rather than use energy recently consumed from food.
+However, if you’re not used to doing much exercise, start slowly and listen to your body - don’t overdo it on a totally empty stomach.
+As with any diet or exercise regime, people's bodies react differently and the most important thing is to stay safe and healthy.

 When should I eat if I’m exercising on a fast day?

 It’s totally up to you.
 As with any other normal fast day, just split the calories in a way that best suits you.
-There’s just a couple of things to remember; don’t attempt HIIT immediately after eating as you run the risk of vomiting and cramping.
-Don’t load up on carbs before doing HIIT - unless you are exercising heavily for over an hour at a time, you have plenty of stored carbohydrates on board.
-Finally don’t load up on carbs after HIIT training either - you may feel a little weak but the whole point of HIIT is to deplete the energy stored in your muscles in order to make way for fresh glucose to be deposited into the bloodstream - the last thing you want to be doing is replenishing them.
+There are just a couple of things to remember; don’t attempt HIIT immediately after eating as you run the risk of vomiting and cramping.
+Don’t load up on carbs before doing HIIT, unless you are exercising heavily for more than an hour at a time (you have plenty of stored carbohydrates on board).
+Finally, don’t load up on carbs after HIIT training either - you may feel a little weak but the whole point of HIIT is to deplete the energy stored in your muscles in order to make way for fresh glucose to be deposited into the bloodstream.

 When is the best time to exercise?

 It’s widely accepted that whilst early morning exercise is often a struggle it can be a fantastic mood booster that sets you up mentally for the day.
-Research from Glasgow university showed that women in an 8.15am aerobics class achieved a 50% boost in positive feelings compared to just 20% for those who worked out at 7.15pm.
+Research from Glasgow university showed that women in an 8.15am aerobics class achieved a 50 per cent boost in positive feelings compared to just 20 per cent for those who worked out at 7.15pm.
 Working out before breakfast also helps kick start your metabolism, which is more beneficial to weight loss in the long-run.
 Largely though, just find a time that best suits you - morning or evening, what all experts agree upon is that exercise at any time is better than none at all.

 What type of exercise should I do?